11th chords

 In this chord shape, the root is there you hold the top of your index finger (the 5th string).
 You could also choose to bar only the two lowest strings, as in one of the C11 versions presented below.

 Two other ways to play this chord group is with the bass note on the 6th or 5th strings and to only include the barre finger.
-In other words, you could play C11 as X33333, C#11 as X44444 and so on.
+You could play C11 as X33333, C#11 as X44444 and so on.
 Or, you could play C11/G as 333333, C#11/G# as 444444 and so on.
+This ways to play 11th chords are not optimal from a notes perspective since the thirds are left out (one of the guide notes).

-Example of chord progression:
+Example of chord progressions:

 E11/B - D11/A - G